oracle/terraform-provider-oci/website/docs/d/database_tools_database_tools_connections.html.markdown

 * `state` - The current state of the Database Tools connection.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The time the Database Tools connection was created.
 An RFC3339 formatted datetime string.
-* `time_updated` - The time the DatabaseToolsConnection was updated.
+* `time_updated` - The time the Database Tools connection was updated.
 An RFC3339 formatted datetime string.
 * `type` - The Database Tools connection type.
 * `url` - The JDBC URL used to connect to the Generic JDBC database system.
 * `user_name` - The database user name.
-* `user_password` - The user password.
+* `user_password` - The database user password.
 	* `secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the secret containing the user password.
 	* `value_type` - The value type of the user password.